SMALLHOLDER, WORCESTERSHIRE: Kate farms a 15-acre (6-hectare) smallholding in the heart of Worcestershire with her partner Ali.

 When they bought the land in 2009 it was just a field of barley stubble.
-They soon built up a business based on small-scale, outdoor pig production using traditional breeds, supplemented by free range laying hens, Christmas turkeys, bees for honey and rare breed Ryeland sheep.
-They set up an on-farm butchery, selling meat from their own livestock and fresh local produce.
+They soon built up a business based on small-scale, outdoor pig production using traditional breeds, supplemented by free range laying hens, Christmas turkeys, bees for honey, and rare breed Ryeland sheep.
+They set up an on-farm butchery and shop, selling meat from their own livestock and fresh local produce.

 They built a barn, fenced the field, drilled a borehole for water and lived in a caravan.
-For the first eighteen months they relied on an old generator for power – eventually connecting to the grid and installing solar panels.
-Seven years later, they still live in a caravan but have put in the foundations for a house.
+For the first eighteen months they relied on an old generator for power, then finally connected to the grid and installed solar panels.

-The farm has been through a big change since then.
-Kate and Ali agreed to sell the retail business to a neighbouring farm with a shop and pick-your-own visitor attraction, enabling it to reach more customers.
-They have since scaled back the livestock to just the sheep and bees, along with raising weaners for pork.
+The farm has been through big changes since then.
+Kate and Ali sold the retail business to a neighbouring farm with a shop and pick-your-own visitor attraction, enabling it to reach more customers.
+They have scaled back the livestock to just the sheep and bees, along with raising weaners for pork.
 Growing fruit and vegetables on an allotment scale is taking them towards their dream of self sufficiency.

 Taking the smallholding to the next level requires funding, so Kate is doing some consultancy work back in the city.
 The pair are upgrading their solar system to power on-farm storage, which will help insulate them from rising energy costs.
 And they are installing a shop that they hope will give a better experience to customers collecting meat boxes, and are creating value-added products such as dry cured bacon and gammon.